American Hockey League: 1936–1938

 With both leagues down to the bare minimum number of teams to be viable, the governors of both leagues recognized the need for action to assure their member clubs' long-term survival.
 Their solution was to play an interlocking schedule.
 While the Can-Am was based in the Northeast and the IHL in the Great Lakes, their footprints were close enough for this to be a viable option.
 The two leagues' eight surviving clubs began joint play in November 1936 as a new two-division "circuit of mutual convenience" known as the International-American Hockey League.
-The four Can-Am teams became the I-AHL East Division, with the IHL quartet playing as the West Division.
-The IHL also contributed its former championship trophy, the F. G. "Teddy" Oke Trophy, which would go to the regular-season winners of the merged league's West Division until 1952.
-The Oke Trophy is now awarded to the regular-season winners of the AHL's Northeast Division.
+The four Can-Am teams became the I-AHL East Division, with its former trophy, the Henri Fontaine Cup, now going to the champion of the new East Division based on regular-season points.
+The IHL quartet played as the West Division. with its former championship trophy, the F.G.
+"Teddy" Oke Trophy, going to the regular-season winners of the West Division.
+The Oke Trophy continues on, it is now awarded to the regular-season winners of the AHL's North Division, while the Fontaine Cup was retired in 1952, the year the AHL went to a single-division standing.

 A little more than a month into that first season, the balance and symmetry of the new combined circuit suffered a setback when its membership unexpectedly fell to seven teams.
 The West's Buffalo Bisons were forced to cease operations on December 6, 1936, after playing just 11 games, because of what proved to be insurmountable financial problems and lack of access to a suitable arena; the Bisons' original arena, Peace Bridge Arena, had collapsed the previous season (a new Buffalo Bisons team would return to the league in 1940 after a new arena was constructed for them).
 The makeshift new I-AHL played out the rest of its first season (as well as all of the next) with just seven teams.

 At the end of the 1936–37 season, a modified three-round playoff format was devised and a new championship trophy, the Calder Cup, was established.
 The Syracuse Stars defeated the Philadelphia Ramblers in the final, three-games-to-one, to win the first-ever Calder Cup championship.
 The Calder Cup continues on today as the AHL's playoff championship trophy.